vikrantsinghthakur/fbLike/README.md

 # Stateful Like button

 Basic button which maintains its state on interaction and page reloads.
-Built with react for rendering and redux for maintaining store.
+Built with react for rendering and redux for maintaining state.
 Tests included.

 Instructions to run:
   - Clone the repo